dori-dev/nested-loop-tricks/README.md

 # Nested Loop Tricks

-Tricks for nested loops in python.
+Any tricks for use nested loops in python.

 #